monsoonmaelstrom/book2/book2.md

 “I’d like to see Alexandria,” I tell her.

 She inclines her head toward the sitting room we were in last time, and starts up the staircase when she sees me headed in the direction she indicated.
-I take a seat on the same sofa as last time.
+I take a seat on the same sofa as before.
 The entire room looks the same.
 Even the bronze statue is still on the table in front of the sofa where Alex left it when he removed it from the bookshelf.
 I’m mildly surprised neither Anna nor Alexandria put it back in its place.

 “Hello, Liam.
 Back so soon?”
+Alexandria queries as she enters the room.

 “Do you know where Hazel is?”
-I ask, cutting to the chase.
+I demand, cutting to the chase.

 “Not precisely.”

 “Do you *imprecisely* know where she is then?”

-She smiles.
+She smiles, but it’s not friendly.
 “I begin to see why she likes you.”

-“I really wish people would stop saying that,” I mutter as much to myself as to her.
+“I really wish people would stop saying that,” I mutter, as much to myself as to her.

 “You must admit, on the surface, you two are an odd pairing.”